 This appears to provide the impoverished young people in and around Agbogbloshie a desperately needed work alright.

 Agbogbloshie, Ghana - A short film (shot handheld with a mobile phone)

 But how does the Ghanaian society tolerate this dangerous levels of environmental pollution for this long?

 As the largest open food market in Accra, Agbogbloshie is known as the go-to place for cheap food in the capital.
 But very few residents actually know that they pick up their food from one of the most polluted environments in the world.

 Agbogbloshie Onion Market is a few yards away from the Agbogbloshie scrapyard, Accra, Ghana/ April 2019 Photo Credit: Muntaka Chasant

-Yes, Accra residents regularly pick up yam, vegetables, fruits, beef and fish from Agbogbloshie.
+Yes, Accra residents regularly pick up cheap yam, vegetables, fruits, beef and fish from Agbogbloshie.
 Other satellite markets in the capital also pick up fresh produce from Agbogbloshie.

 This is how the FAO framed Agbogbloshie in 2016:

 "Agbogbloshie is a toxic threat.
 The burning of e-waste releases toxic fumes that spread throughout the community, threatening city dwellers.
 The toxic chemical fumes released get into the food market and get inside the soil throughout the area when it rains.
 Indeed, high levels of toxins have been discovered in soil and food samples, as these chemicals stay in the food chain." - FAO, 2016.